cmaxw/devchat-eleventy/src/my-angular-story/mas-100-my-angular-story-episode-100.md

   - Charles Max Wood
   - My_Angular_Story_Episode_100
 ---
 My Angular Story is celebrating its 100th episode today with hosts Aaron Frost and Charles Max Wood.
+Charles and Aaron tell their stories of how they got into Angular.
+They compare React and AngularJS.

+They also talk about the evolution of My Angular Story  and how the show helped Charles learn more Angular.

 ### Host: Aaron Frost